School Psychology Graduate Program

 School psychologists collaborate with teachers, school administrators, and other school professionals to conduct evaluations and design intervention plans for students who are struggling with a range of academic and behavior problems.
 Recent legislative and financial shifts in education are driving schools to make significant systemic changes.
 Because of their training, school psychologists play crucial roles in transforming schools and evaluating outcomes for students, schools, and communities.

-Learn more about the distinct aspects of the program at GVSU.
+Watch program alumni speak about the program and then read more about the distinct aspects of the program at GVSU below.

 These program values form the basis of our philosophy of school psychology practice, guide our training model, and inform the work of our alumni.

 Our core values:

 Assessment, intervention, and prevention are based on empirically-driven practice and a scientific framework to improve outcomes.
 Our training and work is grounded in a scientist-practitioner model where individuals understand research, effectively share research with others, and implement and evaluate evidence-based practice.

 Our first priority is positive student outcomes and supporting those outcomes requires us to understand an individual student’s environment and circumstances.
 We acknowledge how factors such as culture, race, gender, social class, and ability affect children’s success and we actively promote equitable and inclusive educational practice.

 We can positively impact youth in greater, more lasting ways when we improve the broader educational system.
 We play a crucial role in transforming schools and evaluating outcomes to help schools and communities flourish.

 Successful multidisciplinary collaboration within teams builds upon supportive, positive relationships.
 We engage in problem-solving to address the complex needs of staff, students, families, schools and communities because we understand that effective, sustainable solutions are enhanced by knowledge and experiences beyond our own.